 Among the many advocacy actions that Resilient Shore engages in, we are creating a digital library of key resources addressing sea level rise.
-This page contains summaries and links to policy and government documents for San Rafael, Marin County, the State of California, and relevant national and international case studies.
+This page contains summaries and links to science talks, policy and government documents for San Rafael, Marin County, the State of California, and relevant national and international case studies.
 We welcome you to share additional useful and timely resources with us!

 New Sea Level Rise Reports to Dig Your Teeth Into